patagonaa/music-sync-converter/README.md

 - use a local directory or WebDAV (e.g. Nextcloud) as a source
 - exclude files/directories
 - use a local directory or MTP (Windows-only) as a target
-- convert unsupported files on-the-fly using FFMPEG (by extension, container, codec, profile, ...)
+- convert unsupported files on-the-fly using FFMPEG
+    - decision by extension, container, codec, profile, ...
     - override codec settings for certain paths
 - fast conversion due to pipelining and multithreading
 - automatically embed album art from the directory into the file
-- replace unsupported characters in the path
+- handle unsupported characters in path and tags
+    - replace unsupported characters (replacement list)
+    - normalize/replace characters that can't be represented with UCS-2 (outside "BMP encoding range"), like 𝟙𝟚𝟛𝕏 (Android doesn't like those on SD cards)
 - handle m3u playlists by adjusting the file path or resolving the playlist to a directory with the playlist's songs
 - order the FAT32 file table (for embedded devices that don't sort directories before playing)
 - normalize directory/filename capitalization (for embedded devices that sort by ASCII code instead of (case-insensitive) letter)